rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 ### PICRUSt visualization and statistics in STAMP

+STAMP takes two main files as input:

+1. the profile data which is a table that contains the abundance of features (i.e. taxonomic or functions)
+2. a group metadata file which provides more information about each of the samples in the profile data file.

+The metadata file in our dataset is the **map.tsv** file, while the profile file can be generated using Microbiome Helper scripts.

 Microbiome Helper provides several scripts for converting BIOM files into STAMP including those from PICRUSt.